 Producing a well-crafted individual screen is satisfying, but we can never forget that every touchpoint is part of a broader ecosystem.
 Below is an example of how we kept track of every App screen, push notification, email, website page, and social media posts that first-time users would encounter.

-Nuconta makes Nubank the most downloaded banking app in the world. — Quartz
+Nuconta makes Nubank the largest digital bank in the world. — Quartz

 In an October report, Quartz noted that Nubank’s app has been downloaded 18 million times in the past year, more than Revolut, Monzo, and N26 combined.
 Nubank’s monthly active users have risen 200% during that period, second only to Monzo.